Ghost boat investigation

-The Ghost boat investigation is a project looking into a group of at least 243 refugees who disappeared in the summer of 2014.
-None of the missing people have contacted their family members, and there have been no bodies found or wreckage of any kind.
+The ghost boat investigations are a project looking into a group of at least 243 refugees who disappeared in the summer of 2014.
+None of the missing people have contacted their family members, and there are no bodies found or wreckage of any kind.
 One theory is that a people smuggling boat off the coast of Libya, intending to sail to Italy, disappeared without trace.
 A lack of wreckage is highly unusual for such a large watercraft.
 Reporter Eric Reidy has been investigating the case by blogging and using crowd sourcing.
-Bobbie Johnson, a senior editor at Medium, took Reidy's articles and created the Ghost Boat project to help track the missing group of "Ghost boat" refugees.
+Bobbie Johnson, a senior editor at Medium, took Reidy's articles and created the ghost boat project to help track the missing group of "ghost boat" refugees.
 As of December 2015, no trace of the passengers has been found.

-The boat, the smugglers, the passengers
+Background

-Each of the 243 in the group who were to leave Libya paid $1600 to get to Europe.
+The 243 people in the group who were to leave Libya paid $1600 to get to Europe.
 Measho Tesfamariam arranged the trip and "handled communication, logistics, and payment for the big smugglers".
-There were three other individuals who helped fill the boat: Ibrahim, Jamal el-Saoudi, and Jaber all of whom have Sudanese passports (although Jamal is Eritrean).
+There were three other individuals who helped fill the boat: Ibrahim, Jamal el-Saoudi, and Jaber, all of whom have Sudanese passports (although Jamal is Eritrean).
 Ibrahim was in charge of arranging the trip and the passengers and families' contact.
-Measho Tesfamariam says that the boat was due to depart from the Libyan Khums (Al-Khums) beach, but he didn't witness the departure.
+Tesfamariam says that the boat was due to depart from the Libyan Khums (Al-Khums) beach, but he didn't witness the departure.
 Tesfamariam was arrested on December 2, 2014 on people-smuggling charges.
 Meanwhile, Eritrean Jamal el-Saoudi, who was the manager of the Tokhla group smuggling operation that arranged the ghost boat group's journey, lives in Libya where he is a well-connected man.

 Most of the passengers were Eritreans fleeing the highly repressive military regime that rules the country.
-5,000 Eritreans flee the country a month.
+At the time, around 5,000 Eritreans fled the country every month.